Ericsson/paf/README.md

 configuration file is used, and also for running the test cases, the `yaml` module is needed.

-In addition, the Pathfinder server depends on Extensible Connection-oriented Messaging (XCM), in the form of the `libxcm` shared library.
-The minimum XCM API/ABI version is 0.15 (XCM v1.1.0).
-In case 'pafc' or 'paf.client' are used in combination with per-server TLS certificate file configuration, XCM API/ABI 0.16 (XCM v1.2.0) or later must be available.
+Pathfinder depends on Extensible Connection-oriented Messaging (XCM), in the form of the `libxcm` shared library.
+The minimum XCM API/ABI version is 0.15 (found in XCM v1.1.0).
+In case 'pafc' or 'paf.client' are used in combination with per-server TLS certificate file configuration or if TLS credentials are configured in the 'pafd' configuration file, XCM API/ABI 0.16 (XCM v1.2.0) or later is required.

 The Pathfinder server build uses Python setuptools.